Gh0st02/my-cyber-experience/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because?
 - _In this instance, Ansible allowed me to install DVWA on Web-1 and Web-2 by running one playbook rather than installing it on one VM at a time._

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- _Installs docker.io, pip3, and docker python module using the install-elk.yml file._
+-
 - ...
 - ...